mapbender/mapbender-documentation/en/book/development/conventions.rst

 * where to put the images / should be possible to easy switch an image collection an get other buttons

-Translation conventions
+Translation where
 ************************

-* where to put the files?
+* conventions to put the files?
 Groß-Kleinschreibung/ welche Übersetzungen werden generell gepflegt? en/de weitere?
 * also have a look at `Translation in Mapbender3 <../translation.rst>`

 Version conventions
 ********************
-How to name the Mapbender3 versions.

-* have a look at http://mapbender.org/Release_number
+The Mapbender3 version is defined by a four digit numbering system, seperated by dots.

+**3**.0.10.20
+The **first** digit is constant and represents the Mapbender3 software cycle.

+3.**0**.10.20
+The **second** digit describes all new features and changes in Mapbdender3, with the highest difficulty level of a merge or update process.

+3.0.**10**.20
+The **third** digit describes new features and changes too, but which can be easily merged or updated.

+3.0.10.**20**
+The **fourth** digit represents the bugfixes.

 Documentation conventions
 **************************

 * have a look at `How to write Mapbender3 Documentation? <documentation_howto>`